arty-arty/promise/README.md

 # 💍 Promise

-Safely blockchainify any puzzle game.
+Safely blockchainify any puzzle game with Algorand.

 ## Original technology